Get Help Now - Confidential & Free Phone icon800-671-4304

 Specific Substances

-Inpatient detox centers are more intensive than outpatient.All substances pose a risk of withdrawal complications, but alcohol and opioid withdrawal specifically are recognized as being potentially life-threatening.
-Inpatient detox is recommended if you are detoxing from alcohol or opioids and have moderate to severe symptoms.
+Inpatient detox centers are more intensive than outpatient.All substances pose a risk of withdrawal complications, but alcohol and benzodiazepine withdrawal, specifically, are recognized as being potentially life-threatening.
+Inpatient detox is recommended if you are detoxing from alcohol or benzodiazepines and have moderate to severe symptoms.
+Opioid withdrawal is rarely fatal but it can cause severe symptoms, as well.

 Medication-assisted treatment (MAT) treats alcohol and opioid use disorders, but they are the only substances the Federal Drug Administration has approved medication.
 Medications ease withdrawal symptoms and cravings.
 The goal behind medication management is to help you engage in treatment with a clear mind.
 Over time, as progression in recovery occurs, your doctor will taper the MAT until you are substance-free.4